-The District shall provide free transportation for any student in the District who The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the Board of Education has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) if adequate public transportation is not available, within one and one-half miles from his or her assigned school where walking to or from school or to or from a pick-up point or bus stop would constitute a serious safety hazard due to either (a) vehicular traffic or rail crossing or (b) a course or pattern of criminal activity, as defined in the III.
+The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the Board of Education has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) if adequate public transportation is not available, within one and one-half miles from his or her assigned school where walking to or from school or to or from a pick-up point or bus stop would constitute a serious safety hazard due to either (a) vehicular traffic or rail crossing or (b) a course or pattern of criminal activity, as defined in the III.
 Streetgang Terrorism Omnibus Prevention Act, 740 ILCS 147/.
+The District may provide transportation for other students residing within one and one-half miles from their assigned school.
 A student's parent(s)/guardian(s) may file a petition with the Board requesting transportation due to the existence of a serious safety hazard.
 Free transportation service and vehicle adaptation is provided for a special education student if included in the student's individualized educational program.
-The District may provide transportation to and from school-sponsored activities.
+The District may provide transportation to and from schoolsponsored activities.
 Non-public school students shall be transported in accordance with State law.
 Homeless students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
-Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.
+Foster care students shall be transported in accordance with Section 6312(c) (5)(B) of the Elementary and Secondary Education Act.

-Bus schedules and routes shall be determined by the Superintendent or designee and shall be altered only with the Superintendent or designee's approval and direction.
-In fixing the routes, the pick-up and discharge points should be as safe and convenient for students as possible.
+Bus schedules and routes shall be determined by the Heinz Bus Company and shall be altered only with the Heinz Bus Company's approval and direction.
+In setting the routes, the pick-up and discharge points should be as safe for students as possible.